 - Upgrade your router: After trying steps 1 and 2, replacing an old and slow router may be your best option.

 The #1 way to improve Wi-Fi in your home

 Shopping for a new router?
 There are actually several breakthrough gadgets available if you decide to go the replacement route, including eero, Luma and Google Wifi.

-Clark has paid for and tested out all three of these products, which use a wireless mesh network for better Wi-Fi.
+Clark has paid for and tested these products, which use a wireless mesh network for better Wi-Fi.
 He likes them all.